remi/teamocil/README.md

     compctl -g '~/.teamocil/*(:t:r)' teamocil

+## Todo list

+* Support tmux options for windows and splits (eg. `synchronize-panes`)
+* Making sure the layout is valid before executing it
+* Refactor the `Layout` class to make it “test-friendly”

 ## Contributors

 Feel free to contribute and submit issues/pull requests [on GitHub](https://github.com/remiprev/teamocil/issues), just like these fine folks did: